These are some things to consider:

 - If there is no will or instructions the next of kin should decide what to do.

-- Certificate for Burial and Cremation must be taken to the cemetery on the day of the funeral and handed to the Cemetery Supervisor and not sent to the cemeteries office.
-The original green certificate must to taken with the coffin to the cemetery.
-If it is not produced at the cemetery legally the burial cannot take place.
+The registrar will issue a Certificate for Burial and Cremation (the 'green form') after the death is registered.
+This must be taken to the cemetery on the day of the funeral and handed to the Cemetery Supervisor and not sent to the cemeteries office.
+The original certificate must to taken with the coffin to the cemetery.
+If it is not produced at the cemetery then the burial cannot take place.

-- For short notice funerals and Muslim funerals we now require the Certificate for Burial and Cremation (the green certificate) before we will take a booking for a funeral; this must be emailed to
+For short notice funerals and Muslim funerals we require the Certificate for Burial and Cremation before we will take a booking for a funeral; this must be emailed to

 Cemetery interment form

-This is required to be completed and delivered to us two clear working days before the burial is to take place cemetery interment form.
+This must be completed and delivered to us two clear working days before the burial.

 Most people require the funeral director to provide the following services as a minimum: